ibmjstart/bluemix-wordpress/README.md

 	}
 	```

 3. Finally, we need to tell composer where to place this privately sourced plugin folder.
-Modify this projects composer.json within the post-install-cmd array to include a command for **moving** your private plugin content to the wp-content plugins folder.
+Modify this projects composer.json within the **post-install-cmd** and **post-update-cmd** arrays to include a command for **moving** your private plugin content to the wp-content plugins folder.
 The command will look similar to this:

    ```
    "mv lib/my-personal-plugin-folder htdocs/wp-content/plugins"